-PaleoValley has grass-fed jerky, bone broth, whole-food vitamin C and more for 10% off with coupon code MOMMYPOTAMUS10.
+PaleoValley has grass-fed jerky, bone broth, whole-food vitamin C and more for 15% off for a limited time with coupon code MP15.

 Four Sigmatic has put together a bundle of two products – mushroom coffee and chaga extract – that’s 20% off with free shipping.
 You can find it here, and you can read more about the chaga mushroom here.

-Serenity Kids is offering 10% off first orders with code SAVE10.
+Serenity Kids is offering 10% off first orders with code MOMMYPOTAMUS.
 They make low sugar baby food that uses only ethically sourced meats, organic savory veggies, and healthy fats.
-Use coupon code MP15 for 15% off your order.

 Supplements & Essential Oils

 My family is focusing on getting good sleep, daily sun and nutritious food to support our immune systems naturally.

 To be clear, the only way to prevent a viral infection is to not come into contact with that virus.
 Although it’s not a guarantee, the best way to do that is to focus on the basics: hand washing, social distancing and keeping surfaces clean.